 Yum yum yum – just look at this beautiful fabric.
-Soooo 1960s I thought.
+So very 1960s, I thought.
 I saw it at the Knitting and Stitching Show in Harrogate and couldn’t resist it.
-And I was then inspired to create the pattern for the 60s Inspired top – FREE SEWING PATTERN.
+And I was then inspired to create the pattern for the 60s Inspired Top – FREE SEWING PATTERN.

 There are also turn ups on the sleeves which you can do in a complementary colour as I have.
 I used a heavy weight black satin and the same for the inside back panel.
 It would look great to do the top in a plain and then contrasting sleeve turn-ups and back panel – navy and hot pink or white and red.